ritik7352/Banking-system-new/README.md

  The system is designed to keep data persistent across sessions using file storage.
 It utilizes object-oriented programming principles to encapsulate account management within an Account class and the overall banking operations in a Bank class.
  The code includes error handling to manage financial constraints like maintaining a minimum account balance.

-Input:-

-The user interacts with the banking system through a menu-driven interface, providing inputs based on the operation they wish to perform.
-These inputs include:

-Account Creation:

-First Name

-Last Name

-Initial Balance
+Input:-Account Creation,First Name ,Last Name,Initial Balance

 Account Operations:-
-Account Number (for accessing a specific account)

-Amount for deposit or withdrawal
+Account Number (for accessing a specific account),Amount for deposit or withdrawal

-Menu Selection:-
-Choice of operation (Open Account, Deposit, Withdraw, etc.)
+Menu Selection:-Choice of operation (Open Account, Deposit, Withdraw, etc.)

 Output:-

-The program provides various outputs in response to user actions:

 Account Details: Displays account information, including account number, first name, last name, and balance.

-Transaction Confirmation:
-Confirmation of successful deposit or withdrawal.
+Transaction Confirmation:-Confirmation of successful deposit or withdrawal.

 Error message if a withdrawal request would cause the balance to fall below the minimum limit.